DanielReddJones/whoisthisjoker.com/content/post/WherearetheynowDX.md

 ### Alexander Brandon

 This man is a legend in the world of video game music.
 Not only did he make the music for Deus Ex, but he did music for Unreal Tournament, Jazz Jackrabbit, Wasteland 2, Donkey Kong Country: Tropical Freeze, and much more.
-He was also brought back for Deus Ex: Human Revolution.
-Unfortunately, he was not brought back for Mankind Divided.
-That kind of explains why I didn't like the vibe of Mankind Divided's music as much as Human Revolution or the original...it was missing its creative visionary!

 He has a [Bandcamp](https://alexanderbrandon.bandcamp.com/) where he releases his personal music for sale.
 Interestingly, he remastered the Deus Ex soundtrack as its own album [Conspiravision](https://alexanderbrandon.bandcamp.com/album/conspiravision-deus-ex-remixed) alongside Michiel Van Den Bos.
 And I gotta say, it ROCKS.
 The full thing is available on [Spotify](https://open.spotify.com/album/5A9P4GyluI8IrcTw87xEBB) but I recommend buying the album proper, to support him and Michiel.

 ### Michiel Van Den Bos